priyankark/CodeAir/README.md

 ## Contributing

-We welcome contributions to CodeAir!
+We welcome contributions to CodeAir Documentation!
 Here's how you can help:

-1. Fork the repository on GitHub
+1. Fork this repository on GitHub
 2. Create a new branch for your feature or bug fix
 3. Commit your changes with clear, descriptive messages
 4. Push the branch and open a pull request